strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Added the pmpro_next_payment filter so you can alter how the next payment date is found.
 Also added a filter to the PayPal Express gateway class, but left it disabled for performance reasons.
 * ENHANCEMENT: Now zeroing out the initial payment and billing amount in pmpro_memberships_users when an order gets cancelled.
 * ENHANCEMENT: Modified how billing information shows up on the edit user page.
+* FEATURE: Overhauled the Add Ons page with one click installs and automatic updates of non-WordPress.org add ons for PMPro Plus members.

 = 1.8.4.5 =
 * BUG: Fixed broken links when adminpages/admin_header.php is loaded outside of the PMPro settings tabs.